maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

     {A(1,2), B(2,3)}

 as an answer.
-The `op` command can be used to filter our a particular point, and the `args` command becomes a list of coordinates.
+The `op` command can be used to filter out a particular point, and the `args` command becomes a list of coordinates.

 ## Options summary table ##